farukbulbul/stock_price_indicator/capstone_project_report.md

 - _Were there any difficult aspects of the project?_
 - _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

+To sum up in this project I tried to build a stock price predictor having input of stock market data.
+I followed the steps below.
+1- Gather data
+2- Explore and normalize data
+3- Create metrics for comparison R2 and RMSE
+4- Create benchmark
+5- Create solution alternatives
+6- Compare solution alternatives
+7- Visualize result
+8- perturb data to check robustness
+When I look at the results of similar works, my metric scores was beyond my expectations.
+I will try to serve it in future.

 ### Improvement
 In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
 - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
 - _If you used your final solution as the new benchmark, do you think an even better solution exists?_

+Definitely a stock price

 -----------